cilcoberlin/wp-class-blogs/class-blogs/readme.txt

 each student their own blog, it will run just fine if you have a single blog and are adding students as users with limited permissions.

+== Upgrade Notice ==

+When running a multisite installation, if you upgrade to a new version of this plugin or WordPress and find that the student data does not update properly, you can fix this by visiting the Class Blogs -> Student Data administration page and clicking on the 'Refresh Student Data' button.

 == Changelog ==

+= 0.4 =
+* Restructed to run as a standard or network-only plugin.
+* Can now run in either multisite or normal mode.
+* Activation framework added for all child plugins.
+* YouTube playlist no longer syncs with YouTube.
+* Themes are now part of the plugin.
+* Cleaned up unused plugins.
+* Added a readme.
+* Sitewide plugins can no longer be disabled.
+* Random image widget caption updates.
+* Admin design changes.
+* Simplified student pseudonym plugin to only change username.
+* Students can only change their username once.

 = 0.3 =
 * Cleaned up development / production media structure.